ff6347/gestalten-in-code/index.md

 <div class="hero">What is <em>"Gestalten in Code"</em>?<br>It is an exploration into the the depths of generative design.
 It is learning material for an upcoming seminar at the <a href="http://www.fh-potsdam.de/">University of Applied Sciences Potsdam (Germany)</a> by <a href="http://fabianmoronzirfas.me/">Fabian Morón Zirfas</a>.
 It is an attempt to apply the "Laws of Gestalt" in programming.
 Last but not least it is a comparison of several creative coding frameworks.
 To show how the same language can be applied in different contexts.
 Follow me while into the rabbits hole of <a href="{{site.baseurl}}/p5/">"P5"</a>.</div>

 The examples on this site are clustered in different ways.
 By topics like [form](/gestalten-in-code/form), [color](/gestalten-in-code/color), [typography](/gestalten-in-code/typography), by language like [Processing](/gestalten-in-code/processing), [P5.js](/gestalten-in-code/p5js), [Basil.js](/gestalten-in-code/basiljs) and also by the Laws of Gestalt like proximity, similarity or common fate _(to name a few)_.
+Some of them might appear in different categories.
 Feel free to explore them.
 If you run into any errors, have questions or contributions contact me on [GitHub](https://github.com/fabianmoronzirfas/gestalten-in-code/issues).

 So what is "Gestalt"?